Discover the Meaning of Love in the Midst of Memory Loss

 The contemporary musical, “How Can I Love You,” offers an intimate portrait of enormous struggle as three families experience their loved-one’s journey into dementia.
 At turns both heartbreaking and humorous, this one-act play takes us on an odyssey through memory loss, ultimately delivering love and acceptance to these families and friends.
 Brimming with beautiful pop songs, powerful dance, and uplifting music, this production is a wondrous work of love.
 As dusk settles in behind the performers, you’ll be enchanted by the sun setting on the memories of these central characters, and become invested in the tales being told onstage.

 A Simple Story of Love

 “How Can I Love You” tells the story of three families dealing with their loved one’s memory loss and migration into dementia.
 A doting husband looks after his former gospel singer wife.
 A cantankerous, beleaguered wife laments the loss of her husband.
 And an “at odds” mother and son duo come to terms with one another as they struggle with their fading Mother and Grandma.
-The story takes place around a subway station and a nursing home, with each of the patients also searching for ways (behind their mind’s betrayal) to reach out to their loved ones.
+The story takes place around a subway station and a nursing home, with each of the families searching for ways to come to terms with their loved one‘s fading memories.
 Ultimately—through story and song—they come to appreciate that what they loved about their person is still there.

 A Professional Performance by Pacific NW Creatives